wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: Learn how to install the Wazuh dashboard, a flexible and intuitive web interface for mining and visualizing the events and archives.
+.. meta:: :description: Learn how to install the Kibana, a flexible and intuitive web interface for mining and visualizing the events and archives.

 .. _wazuh_dashboard_step_by_step:

-Installing the Wazuh dashboard in step-by-step mode
+Installing the Kibana in step-by-step mode
 ===================================================

-The Wazuh dashboard is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.
+The Kibana is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.

 .. note:: Root user privileges are required to run the commands described below.

-Install the Wazuh dashboard
+Install the Kibana
 ---------------------------

 Adding the Wazuh repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the Wazuh repository if you are installing the Wazuh dashboard on a dedicated server.
-Skip this step to install it on the same host as the Wazuh server or Wazuh indexer.
+Add the Wazuh repository if you are installing the Kibana on a dedicated server.
+Skip this step to install it on the same host as the Wazuh server or Elasticsearch.

   .. tabs::